Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Building a healthy relationship is a lot of work.
 Couples need to have patience and be willing to accommodate each other during the entire process.

 Emotional intimacy is more than just physical touch and sex.
-It encompasses both verbal and non-verbal communication.
+It encompasses both emotional distance and verbal and non-verbal communication.

 Factors Affecting Emotional Closeness